sravani-jakkula/GDP-Project/README2.md

 ### Working on ORM
 started working on object-relation mapping after that we will going to test it. database tables are created.

+###
+Local database is getting update while we try to post a JSON object to the UI.
+Trying to test using postman.